khadka7/vue3-docker/README.md

 > In windows if `docker-compose exec frontend sh` commands doesnt run in terminal or gitbash try using powershell.

 > In windows if errors like this `the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'
-` occurs in gitbash try using powershell or use this command `winpty docker-compose exec frontend bash`.
+` occurs in gitbash try using powershell or use this command `winpty docker-compose exec frontend sh`.

  > then you can use commands  command without having to execute `docker-compose exec frontend ${YOUR_COMMAND}`